 New Yorkers aren't the kind of people that let a little thing like cold weather and snow keep them from enjoying the outdoors.
 In fact, most people who live in the state actually embrace winter and all of the adventurous opportunities that it presents.
-Fortunately, New York is a state that is blessed with some amazing outdoor playgrounds, including the Adirondacks, the Finger Lakes, and the Catskills Mountains.
+Fortunately, New York is a place that is blessed with some amazing outdoor playgrounds, including the Adirondacks, the Finger Lakes, and the Catskills Mountains.
 Each of those destinations offers plenty of great hiking all year long, but in the winter they are especially beautiful and captivating.
 So put on some warm layers, grab your favorite jacket, and lace up your boots.
 These are our five favorite winter hiking trails in New York state.

 01 of 05